deathvenom-qvp/pluto_tv_scraper/README.md

 ```

 ### More options for server mode
-The server mode can do two other things:
+The server mode can do one other thing:
-- The first is the `--unique-clientid` option to generate a new clientID (based on the callers IP address) to ensure multiple clients have different client IDs.
-- The second is the `--refresh <seconds>` option, which will refecth the playlists and xml files the files at (at least) one hour intervals
+- The `--refresh <seconds>` option, which will refetch the playlists and xml files the files at (at least) one hour intervals

 ### Regular expression exclusions of groups
 The `--exclude-groups` option utilizes regular expression matching to determine what groups should be excluded.
 Some examples of regular expressions: